“Buying WordPress now is the equivalent of buying IBM back in the day. Nobody got fired for buying IBM, but it didn’t exactly retain its value.”

 “At some point, somebody has got to manage that website.
-So if you build a website with something that nobody’s ever heard of, then that person leaves and somebody else comes in that doesn’t know how to manage it, your client is scuppered,” David says.
+So if you build a website with something that nobody’s ever heard of, then that person leaves and somebody else comes in that doesn’t know how to manage it, your client is scuppered,” says David Gilroy, MD at Conscious.

 To get around this, many agencies opt for creating their own bespoke CMS, which are more customisable and can help differentiate you in the market.
 But even that doesn’t come without issues.

 “Clients want agency neutrality as well – it’s very important.
 The bigger the business, the more they want that.
 So they need a platform that, if your agency fails, or the clients falls out with you, they can pick up the website and move it.”

 The complications don’t stop there.
 Other simple-to-use content management systems have arrived on the scene since WordPress’ debut, such as Wix (2006), Webflow (2012), and Ghost (2013), which has left some techies wondering what the future holds.